kaidiyar/Guess-State-Game/README.md

 # Guess-State-Game

 Guess-Stat-Game is a simple and beginner friendly game written in Python.
--Used different Python modules(libraries), such as pandas and turtle to create a game -Implemmented the function that creates new CSV file of states, which should be repeated to get highest possible score -DRY principle is used to make code more clear and understandable for developers.
+- Used different Python modules(libraries), such as pandas and turtle to create a game
+- Implemmented the function that creates new CSV file of states, which should be repeated to get highest possible score
+- DRY principle is used to make code more clear and understandable for developers.

 ---